 The Boise River contributes greatly to the quality of life in the Treasure Valley and is partly responsible for the growth in the area.
 Cultural attractions include a string of city parks and greenbelt trails, undeveloped areas within an urban setting, and sportsman's access areas.

-Natural attractions along the river range from basalt cliffs to gallery cottonwood forests.
+Natural attractions along the river range from basalt cliffs to a gallery of cottonwood forests and an extensive riparian zone.